bibliotechy/DPyLA/README.md

 ```
 ####Spatial Facet
-You can also facet by distance from a set of geo=coordinates.
+You can also facet by distance from a set of geo-coordinates.
 It requires extra work in the search url, so it is a seperate parameter.
 Pass a length 2 list of [lat, lng]  to the parameter spatial_facet
 ```
 >>> result = dpla.search("chicken", spatial_facet=[37,-48])